island-is/island.is/libs/application/core/README.md

 ### Dynamic name for application

-You can add a dynamic name for the application by adding a `name` property to the `template` object.
+You can add a dynamic name for the application by supplying a function to the `name` variable instead of a string to the `template` object.
 This will be used to generate the name of the application in the overview screen and within the application.

-You need to define a function that accepts application as a variable and returns a translation string.
+You need to define the function so that it accepts the application object and returns a translation string.

 ```ts
 const determineMessageFromApplicationAnswers = (application: Application) => {